learn-co-curriculum/dsc-law-of-total-probability-lab/README.md

 ## Exercise 4

 United airlines operates flights from JFK to Amsterdam, to Brussels and to Copenhagen.
-As you might know, flights are overbooked fairly often.
+As you may know, flights are overbooked fairly often.
 Let's denote the probability of the flight to Amsterdam being overbooked equal to 40%, the probability of the flight to Brussels being overbooked equal to 25%, and the probability of the flight to Copenhagen to be overbooked being equal to 35%.

 - Compute the probability that all the flights are overbooked.
 - Compute the probability of having at least one flight which is not overbooked.